Corks regularly seen around Fitzgerald's booze-filled rooms? (7)

 'fitzgerald' becomes 'Ella' (musician Ella Fitzgerald).

-The alternating letters of 'corks' are 'crs'.
+The alternate letters of 'corks' are 'crs'.

-'crs' enclosing 'ella' is 'CELLARS'.
+'crs' going around 'ella' is 'CELLARS'.

 'booze-filled' is the link.